tcodes0/spotifycli/README.md

 ## Usage

+### login

+To login, add `"http://localhost:8080/callback"` to your spotify app redirect URLs

 ### Commands

 List of available commands:

 ```
 $ ./spotifycli --help
 A command line interface to manage Spotify playlists.